tedztar/mcstatusbot/README.md

 `/help` List the other commands

 **Note for Bedrock servers: to use the `/status` and `/monitor` commands, you must set the `type` option to "Bedrock" for the bot to function correctly.**
+**Note for Aternos/other hosting users: Underscores are not allowed in Domain names!
+Please change your server address to remove underscores.**

 ## Roadmap